-Input received from stakeholders through the LCAP development process indicates a desire to improve ELA, Math and Science achievement for all students.
+Input received from stakeholders through the LCAP development process indicates a desire to improve ELA, Math and Science achievement for all students, including student with disabilities.
 We plan to improve student achievement through actions that support and improve student learning and will measure progress towards our goal using the metrics identified below.
-State Priority 2 Implementation of State Standards, State Priority 4 Student Achievement; Priority 5 Pupil Engagement; Priority 7 Course Access; Priority 8 Other Pupil Outcomes.
+State Priority 2 Implementation of State Standards, State Priority 4 Student Achievement; Priority 5 Pupil Engagement; Priority 8 Other Pupil Outcomes.